 So Why Do We Need Credit?

-You may hear some debate about credit is necessary.
-Some truckers even say that “cash is king” or suggest you pay cash for everything because of distrust for banks and financial institutions.
+Some truckers say that “cash is king” or suggest you pay cash for everything because of distrust for banks and financial institutions.
 While walking around with liquid funds to get everything you want out of this world would be an ideal situation, for most truck drivers it is not a reality.
-This is where credit becomes a key factor in a lot of trucker’s lives.
+This is where borrowing becomes a key factor in a lot of trucker’s lives.

-Outside of the trucking world, big purchases like buying a home or car often will require credit for most Americans.
-Many people simply like the convenience and advantages of credit cards and borrowing brings to their life.
+Outside of the trucking world, big purchases like buying a home or car often will require loans for most Americans.
+Many people simply like the convenience and advantages that borrowing brings to their life.
 Additionally, your credit score can also be looked at by potential landlords if you are trying to rent from them.
-Credit is pretty hard to avoid in today’s world.
+It is pretty hard to avoid in today’s world.

 From a business owners’ perspective, credit is essential.
 Big purchases and borrowing are often necessary for growth.
 Large fleet owners will finance multiple pieces of equipment at a time, with large amounts of money that just wouldn’t be possible without taking out a loan or a line of credit.